paolo96/scp-wallet-android/translations.md

 * Maintain the formatting of the english strings when possible.
 For example if a string ends with a period, the translation should also end with a period.
 If a string starts with a capital letter, the translation should also start with a capital letter if it makes sense in the language you're translating to.
 * Treat variables carefully.
 Some strings contain variables that look like this "%1$s".
 For example "%1$s minutes ago" will be displayed as "10 minutes ago" or "25 minutes ago" to the user.
 Position them where it makes most sense in the translation.
 * Special characters.
 You can find [here](https://developer.android.com/guide/topics/resources/string-resource#escaping_quotes) a list of characters that must be escaped and how to escape them.
 For example the single quote ' should be escaped with a backslash \'
+* Partial translations will not be merged, although you can still push them, maybe someone else will complete them

+## Translation updates

+With time, as new features are added to SCP Wallet, translations of existing languages will need to be updated.

+They will be published in English initially until someone updates that language.

+So contribution to existing languages which are lagging behind are as welcome as new translations.